 The complete woodworking shop typically has different types of routers.
 However, when starting out, budget constraints can limit you to just one router.
-Woodworkers often find themselves having to choose between the fixed base and plunge router.
-Ultimately, your idea tool should be determined by the needs you are looking to fulfill.
+Woodworkers often have to choose between the fixed base and plunge router.
+Ultimately, your ideal tool should be determined by your work requirements and your needs.

-In this article, we will discuss the unique capabilities of these two router types, as well as the advantages and drawbacks to help you choose what you need to buy first.
+In this article, we’ll discuss the unique capabilities of these routers and the advantages and drawbacks to help you choose which model you need to buy first.

 Fixed Base Routers

 These routers typically feature a low profile, in addition to being lightweight, thus making them easier to control.
-Additionally, unlike plunge routers, where you can adjust the cutting depth as you work, fixed base routers require that you set the depth before you start working.
+Additionally, unlike plunge routers, where you can adjust the cutting depth as you work, fixed base routers require setting the depth before you start working.

-Fixed base routers offer you extreme precision since their base is static and their cutting depth preset, thus reducing the risk of human error.
+Fixed-base routers are incredibly precise since their base is static and their cutting depth preset, thus reducing the risk of human error.
 This is why they are popular in joinery projects.

-Due to this design, fixed base routers are ideal for projects that require to work from the side, such as edging.
+Due to the design, fixed-base routers are ideal for projects that require work from the side, such as edging.

 Ease of Use

-Once you have set the bit, all you need to do is guide it.
+Once you have set the bit, you only need to guide it.
 Plunge routers, on the other hand, require a higher degree of physical control, which can be hard to maintain for prolonged periods.
-Moreover, its compact design and lightweight nature make it easier to operate than plunge routers.
+Moreover, the fixed base’s compact design and lightweight nature make it easier to operate than plunge routers.

 What’s It Good For?

-If most of your work occurs on a table, the fixed base router is an excellent choice, as it allows you to mount it on the table.
+The fixed-base router is an excellent choice if most of your work occurs on a table.
 The design of a plunge router, on the other hand, is not ideal for mounting.

-Again, fixed base routers are recommended for projects that require super accurate cuts on the edge of a workpiece, such as joinery.
-Fixed base routers sacrifice versatility for accuracy.
-Consequently, you are limited in the diversity of projects that you can take on using this tool.
+Again, fixed base routers are recommended for projects requiring accurate cuts on a workpiece’s edge, such as joinery.
+Fixed-base routers sacrifice versatility for accuracy.
+Consequently, you are limited in the number of projects you can take on using this tool.

-On average, fixed base routers cost less than plunge routers.
-This is because they do not have as many components or a complex design.
-This makes them the ideal router to purchase if you are on a budget.
+On average, fixed-base routers cost less than plunge routers; they do not have as many components or a complex design.
+The fixed base is the ideal router to purchase if you are on a budget.

 Our Favorite Fixed Base Router

-The only drawback to this fixed base router by Bosch is that its guides are a bit flimsy.
+The only drawback to the fixed-base router by Bosch is that its guides are a bit flimsy.

 Plunge Base Router Overview

-Different woodworkers have different approaches to their craft.
-Some put tremendous value in the efficiency that machines allow them, while others take a hands-on approach to their craft.
-If you are among the latter, then the plunge router might be ideal, as you have to work the tool physically to make cuts.
+Experienced woodworkers have different approaches to their craft.
+Some put tremendous value in a machine’s efficiency, while others take a hands-on approach to their craft.
+If you are among the latter, the plunge router might be ideal since it requires more muscle to make the cuts.

-One of the biggest advantages that a plunge base router has over the fixed base is its ability to change cut depth while still in action.
-When using fixed base routers, you first have to stop the machine in order to adjust its cut depth.
+One of the biggest advantages of a plunge base router over a fixed base is its ability to change cut depth while still in action.
+When using fixed base routers, you must first stop the machine to adjust its cut depth.
 As a result, plunge routers are more convenient in this regard.

-Plunge routers have spring-loaded arms on both sides to allow you to dip the cutting bit into the surface of the material from different angles.
-As a result, they are particularly useful in projects where you have to cut from above.
+Plunge routers have spring-loaded arms on both sides to allow you to dip the cutting bit into the material’s surface from different angles.
+As a result, they are beneficial in projects where you have to cut from above.

-Compared to fixed base routers, plunge routers are more versatile.
-This is because they can cut material from both the top and middle, which is something that a fixed base router cannot do.
+Compared to fixed-base routers, plunge routers are more versatile.
+They can cut material from the top and middle, which is something that a fixed base router cannot do.

-Thanks to their movable bit, these routers are much more flexible than fixed base routers.
-However, that also gives plunge base routers a steeper learning curve, as you will need to know how to gauge depth while cutting.
-As a result, plunge base routers might not be beginner-friendly.
+Their movable bit makes them much more flexible than fixed-base routers.
+However, that also gives plunge base routers a steeper learning curve, as you must know how to gauge the depth while cutting.
+As a result, plunge routers might not be beginner-friendly.

 What’s It Good For?

 Thanks to the dexterity they allow you, plunge routers are far more efficient at making wood signs.
-To make a sign, simply draw the letters on the board, and then use the plunge cutter to rout the letters out.
+To make a sign, simply draw the letters on the board and then use the plunge cutter to cut the letters out.

-The biggest drawback of the plunge router, however, is that it is not as accurate or precise as the fixed base router, especially when it comes to edge working.
+However, the biggest drawback of the plunge router is that it is not as accurate or precise as the fixed-base router, especially regarding edge working.

-Due to their versatility and handiness, plunge base routers are more expensive than fixed base routers, on average.
+Due to their versatility and handiness, plunge routers are more expensive than fixed-base routers, on average.